Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Application: 2019 daily Uruguay solar photovoltaic power production and forecast data set

 For this purpose, we applied the innovative nonparametric kernel smoothing procedure with the control variate method for the pointwise evaluation of the transition density of the process $V$, described in Algorithm~\ref{KDE}.

-Figure~\ref{fig:relativeMSE} displays the values of the relative MSE for four daily segments of Data Set 2, using the optimal estimates of the parameters found by calibrating the SDE model (\ref{VtSDE}) with the Data Set 1 with the surrogate beta distribution.
+Figure~\ref{fig:relativeMSE} displays the values of the relative MSE for two daily segments of Data Set 2, using the optimal estimates of the parameters found by calibrating the SDE model (\ref{VtSDE}) with the Data Set 1 with the surrogate beta and truncated normal distributions.

-In the numerical comparison with the proposed method, the tolerance for the relative MSE reaches below $10\%$, needing only 50 simulations compared to 200 with a crude kernel density estimation for the initial time on January~30,~2019.
-The same observation can be made for other transitions.
+In the numerical comparison with the proposed method, the tolerance for the relative MSE reaches below $10\%$, needing fewer simulations than the crude kernel density estimation.

 Using the estimator (\ref{kde}), we computed the log-likelihood value that corresponds to any combination of subsets of data and optimal estimates of the model parameters (see Tables~\ref{tab:epsilon-beta}, \ref{tab:epsilon-truncated-gaussian}, \ref{tab:optimal-parameters-beta}, and \ref{tab:optimal-parameters-truncated-gaussian}).
 The results are summarized in the following table.